EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

                                            unbound_variable)
 ~~~

+Next up is `compound(e13,x8,x14)`.

-Next we tackle `compound(e13,x8,x14)`.
-The `x8` in `compound` is always the "base object".
-I.e. "seat" in "bicycle seat", "food" in "baby food". `x14` is the modifier which filters down what *kind* of base object we are discussing.
-If we were working with object instances (and not concepts) we would simply do a check to see if `x8` is an `x14` kind of object and succeed or not.
+The `x8` in `compound` is always the "base object", i.e. "seat" in "bicycle seat", "food" in "baby food", etc.

+`x14` is the modifier which filters down what *kind* of base object we are discussing.

+If we were working with object instances (and not concepts) we would simply do a check to see if `x8` is an "`x14` kind of object" and succeed or not.
 But, because we are building up a *concept*, we actually need to *modify* the value in `x8` to include that additional description so that downstream predications see a concept that is a "text" kind of "file".
 We need to enhance the "Concept" object to support this.
-Since Perplexity doesn't care about the `Concept` object, per se, and only cares that the object has the `value_type` method on it, we can just create our own Concept object and use that.
+Since Perplexity doesn't care about the `Concept` object, per se, and only cares that the object has the `value_type` method on it, we can just create our own `RichConcept` object and use that.

-To do this we need start building up a simple way of describing things.
-We'll describe an referred-to-thing with a list of "criteria" which are simply "relationships" and "values".
+To do this, we need start building up a simple way of describing things.
+We'll describe a referred-to-thing with a list of "criteria", which are simply "relationships" and "values".
 For example:
 ~~~
 Description of "text file":
     object "is_a" "file"
-    object "contains_type" "text"
+    object "has_adjective" "text"
 ~~~

 Here is the implementation of that: